StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

 ### Extracting Custom Input Values
 Sometimes a node has an exposed port which needs a custom value.
 If a PortValue with a layer node ID is used (typically for gesture patch nodes), be sure to use the `"Layer"` value type.

+**Note:** omit custom input values for any newly-created native patch nodes whose custom-defined inputs match the default values listed below in "Inputs and Outputs Definitions for Patches and Layers"."

 ## Schema Details
 ### Value Types Glossary